solo-io/gitops-library/CONTRIBUTING.md

 # How to Contribute to gitops-library
-This guide will walk through a couple examples on how to contribute your own examples to gitops-library
+This guide will walk through an example on how to contribute your own examples to gitops-library

 Preference is to have the root-level directory specify the type of technology/application to be deployed (i.e. cert-manager, istio, gloo-mesh, etc.)